garysweaver/irie/README.md

 }
 ```

+To avoid n+1 queries, use `.includes(...)` in your query to eager load any associations that you will need in the JSON view.

 ##### Define Custom Actions with Custom Queries

 You are still working with regular controllers here, so add or override methods if you want more!